lucky630/HE_Predict_The_Criminal/README.md

 Winner Solution for HackerEarth Predict the Criminal challenge

 ## About
-This solution is after the matric change from Precision to Mathews Correlation Coefficient.
+This solution is after the metric change from Precision to Mathews Correlation Coefficient.
 For Starter and Precision solution refer to.

 https://github.com/lucky630/HE_CRIMINAL_CL